Axian-Inc/ffthh-jun-2025-aws-vpcs/modules/ipv64/basic/README.md

 # Basic IPv6 VPC with IPv4 Connectivity

-This creates an IPv6 VPC with just Public Subnets, similar to an AWS default VPC, but with IPv6 and DNS64/NAT64 for IPv4 connectivity.
+This creates an IPv6 VPC with just Public Subnets, similar to the default IPv4 VPCs provided by AWS, but with DNS64/NAT64 for IPv4 connectivity.
+This uses a NAT Gateway in each AZ for doing NAT64 for the respective Subnets.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements